Prevention for Patients and Families

 - History of pregnancy conditions (e.g., preeclampsia) that increase your risk for later heart disease.

 There are several lifestyle modifications you can make to lower your risk for cardiovascular disease!
-Check out the infographic at the top of this web page and discuss your risk factors with your primary care physician.
+Check out the infographic on this web page and discuss your risk factors with your primary care physician.

 Take our Color Your Plate Challenge and enjoy at least five servings of fruit and vegetables a day!